thecodewrapper/CH.CleanArchitecture/README.md

 If you are looking for the Blazor version of this Clean Architecture, you can find it [here](https://github.com/thecodewrapper/CH.CleanArchitectureBlazor)

+> ⚠️ **Warning:** This repository will no longer be maintained/updated.
+Use the Blazor version from the link above which is 100% maintained.

 ## Technologies used
 - ASP.NET Core 8
 - Entity Framework Core 8